w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

-* ensure different types of user requirements that relate to people with disabilities are considered, such as:
+* consider different functional requirements that relate to people with disabilities, for example:
   * appropriate contrast ratios
   * availability of content and functionality in different screen sizes and configurations
   * keyboard compatibility
   * use with assistive technologies and adaptive strategies
+  * consider different non functional accessibility requirements, for example WCAG and applicable accessibility policies
-* create personas that include people with different types of disabilities and different levels of experience using the Web
+* create personas that include people with different types of disabilities and different levels of skills using the Web
 * create scenarios that include use of the website or application with different types of assistive technologies and adaptive strategies

 #### Teaching Ideas for Topic